hazanjon/sassas/api.md

 # SASSAS

 ## API Key
-All the resource API's require you to pass an apikey as a GET parameter.
+All the Resource API's require you to pass an apikey as a GET parameter.
 You signup for a key on the main page.

 ```
 GET /api/resources?apikey=1234567890